calebbuening/KlyraCardsSubmission/README.md

 DEPLOYED ONLINE AT [https://uyk65-niaaa-aaaah-ara4q-cai.icp0.io/](https://uyk65-niaaa-aaaah-ara4q-cai.icp0.io/)

-*Originally named cards and crypto*
+*Originally named cards and crypto.
+NOT mobile friendly as of now.*

 A simple gambling game (built in like two hours or something) deployed on the Internet Computer Protocol (ICP) taking advantage of DOGE on the Ethereum network.